scify/Memor-i-Studio/readme.md

 ##Building Windows executables for game flavors
 When an admin user publishes a game flavor, A .jar file is built for this game flavor.
-In addition, this application uses [Launch4J](http://launch4j.sourceforge.net/) in order to build also the windows executable and [Inno setup](http://www.jrsoftware.org/isinfo.php) to build the installer.
+In addition, this application uses [Launch4J](http://launch4j.sourceforge.net/) in order to build also the windows executable and [Inno setup](http://www.jrsoftware.org/isinfo.php) to build the installer (version used: 5.5.9).
 The launch4J application is included in ```public/build_app/launch4j``` as a standalone application.
 Make sure you also install Wine on your server via [WINE for Linux](https://www.winehq.org/)